2022 prescribed fires

 Date: Spring/Fall

-Location: West-facing slopes on Redstreak Mountain, along the southern boundary of Kootenay National Park.
+Location: Near the Village of Radium Hot Springs, along the southern boundary of Kootenay National Park.

-Additional details: This prescribed fire will create a fire break (a gap in fuel that is a barrier to fire spread).
-The fire break will help protect the Village of Radium Hot Springs from wildfires.
+Additional details: The Redstreak Ecosystem Restoration Project area is made up of two units – the bench unit and the mountain unit.
+Within these units are several sub-units.
+Prescribed fire operations may focus on specific units/sub-units instead of the entire project area.
+Each prescribed fire will increase the fire break (a gap in fuel that is a barrier to fire spread) that will help protect the Village of Radium Hot Springs from wildfires.
 Open grassland and Douglas-fir forest ecosystems will also be restored.
 These ecosystems provide important habitat for Rocky Mountain bighorn sheep.
+March 2024, Parks Canada plans to conduct the 19.2-hectare Redstreak Campground Sub-Unit prescribed fire in Redstreak Campground.

 Vermilion Guard